John Howarth (1852-1922)

 By 1911 Dennis & Jane were with the two youngest Charles Lee, 24, a plumber, & Rennie Edward, 21, a worker dresser.
 They had moved to more suitable accommodation at 5 Chapel Street, Brierfield ... just up the road ... most families didn't move far from their roots in those days ...

 With unusual foresight & diligence John kept a meticulous dairy of his journey to New Zealand on the 'Rangitiki' which he published himself when he returned to Padiham.
 'A Voyage Round the World', was intended for the interest of his family, but a facsimile of this inspiring document is available for everyone at the Canterbury Museum, Christchurch, New Zealand.
-The narrative is seriously fascinating for all students of history & all folk interested in pioneering, seafaring under sail or the ancient immigrant flow to New Zealand.
+This epic narrative is seriously fascinating not only for family & friends but also for all students of history & all folk interested in pioneering, seafaring under sail or the ancient immigrant flow to New Zealand.
 Good effort!

 Originally Padiham was a wool and worsted town, Burnley had 2,000 inhabitants in 1790 but by 1900 there were over 87,000.
 By the end of the 19th century, Burnley spun 700,000 spindles of cotton and wove fabric on some 62,000 looms.
 The towns around Burnley also expanded at the same astonishing pace ... from 1800 Padiham was the place to be!
 There were mills everywhere - Jubilee Mill, Holme Mill, Levant Mill, Green Lane Mill, Greenbridge Mill, Green Bank Works, Orchard Mill and Britannia Mill, amongst others.